KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 - **NARRE** (replaced by REFS)
 - **NAM MOS** (retired alongside NAM)

-HRRR, RAP, and the NAM 12 km parent domain are not retired with RRFSv1.
-These systems are expected to be retired later in conjunction with RRFSv2, which is planned to transition to the MPAS dynamical core.
+HRRR and RAP are not retired with RRFSv1.
+They are expected to be retired later in conjunction with RRFSv2, which is planned to transition to the MPAS dynamical core.
+The NAM 12 km parent domain is **not** in this group — SCN 26-47 discontinues the NAM North America (12 km) grid together with all nests on October 6, 2026.
 HRRR additionally contributes two members (current and 6 h old cycles) to the CONUS and Alaska REFS domains, making it an explicit operational input to REFS during the RRFSv1 era.

 ---